It’s Veterans Day—a time to appreciate the service and sacrifice of America’s military men and women.

 Our nation’s history is filled with tremendous stories of brave men and women who would stop at nothing to preserve our democracy.

-As we reflect on their sacrifice, let’s also remember that brave soldiers and seamen and pilots aren’t the only ones responsible for defending our way of life.
-A vibrant democracy requires not only sacrifice, but also hard work and understanding.
+As we reflect on the sacrifice of the brave soldiers and seamen and pilots who defend our way of life, we should also remember that a vibrant democracy requires not only sacrifice, but also hard work and understanding.
 That work starts by ensuring every citizen has the skills and the knowledge to understand the mistakes of history and look for the solutions of the future.

 Though it would be another three years before the United States would officially enter World War II, Roosevelt’s words foreshadowed the oncoming clash of nations and the critical role of America’s schools in fueling democracy.